Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 The CSV status column output also reads: "FAILED - No Migration Intent found for the key"

-Sync command: No registrations found
+Sync command: No associations found

 Error message: